jimwise/shared/nondeterminism/README.md

 The directory `c' contains choose/fail and the scheme examples demonstrating its use reworked in c, using a preprocessor macro for choose, and setjmp/longjmp.

-The directory `ruby' contains choose/fail and the scheme examples demonstrating its use reworked in ruby.
+The directory `ruby' contains examples for my `ambit' gem, which is the same code reworked in ruby.
 This is a pretty straight port of the scheme version, as ruby has true call/cc (Kernel#callcc).

   [1] Graham, Paul, _On Lisp_, Prentice Hall, 1993, ISBN 0130305529.
       Available online at